-Your personal appearance should always be of a high standard, modest, and glorifying to the Lord!
-Dyed hair is allowed only if it is in a natural hair shade or color.
-Longer hair for males is viewed negatively.
+- Dyed hair is allowed only if it is in a natural hair shade or color. - Longer hair for males is viewed negatively.
 It will be expected that you come with neatly groomed shorter hair.
-Body piercing, other than ladies' earrings, is not acceptable among Christians in Guatemala.
-Therefore, please remove any other piercing for the duration of the trip.
-If you have a tattoo, it will need to stay covered the entire time you are in Guatemala.
+As a guideline, if hair can be put in a bun or be tied into a short ponytail, it is too long. - Body piercing, other than ladies' earrings, is not acceptable among Christians in Guatemala.
+Therefore, please remove or cover any other piercing for the duration of the trip. - If you have a tattoo, it will need to stay covered the entire time you are in Guatemala.
 Tattoos carry a very negative connotation in Guatemala, and we do not want anything to stand in the way of the work that the Lord wants to do through you.